Reading Time: 23 minutes

 In a microservices approach, managed APIs are not only necessary, they areassumed.
 When you look closely at the Death Star diagrams, you can see that the fundamental interconnect point is the API.
 It becomes possible to visualize these complex networks of logical dependency and impact only because each microservice exposes a well-known, versioned, and managed API endpoint.
 When APIs are managed effectively, they help ensure safe changes, regardless of the speed of deployment exhibited by the components on either side of the API contract.

 APIs can also be used to define and manage your microservices.
 At MuleSoft, for example, we use a framework called Khartos to simplify the development of our Node.js-based microservices.
-Khartos essentially forms an opinionated microservice container that exposes the microservice contract as an API specified in RAML, the open, easy, and -centric API specification language, and employs dependency injection to automatically configure key aspects of the microservice to naturally “plug in” to our platform services.
-This means the can define the microservice “API first” without any overhead, speeding up the development cycle while also getting a lot of capabilities “for free.”
+Khartos essentially forms an opinionated microservice container that exposes the microservice contract as an API specified in RAML, the open, easy, and reuse-centric API specification language, and employs dependency injection to automatically configure key aspects of the microservice to naturally “plug in” to our platform services.
+This means the developer can define the microservice “API first” without any overhead, speeding up the development cycle while also getting a lot of capabilities “for free.”

 MuleSoft’s Anypoint Platform for APIs puts this same power into the hands of enterprise teams, allowing developers who are working on traditional monolithic stacks or microservice architectures to design, manage, and collaborate around APIs regardless of the speed of change.
 Essentially developers are able to build application networks using APIs to connect applications, data, and devices, making them pluggable and reusable.